suraj022/uno2040-docs/docs/vl53l0x-distance.md

-# Distance using ultrasonic sensor
+# Distance using VL53L0X sensor

 We will measure distance using VL53L0X Sensor